Your Sales Reps Need More Support — Here Are 10 Ways To Coach Them

 If you’re not getting the support you need to effectively coach your sales team, don’t despair.
-These 10 sales coaching tips are effective for both in-person and remote teams.
+These 10 sales coaching tips are easy to implement with many of the tools already at your disposal, and are effective for both in-person and remote teams.

 1. Focus on rep wellbeing

-A survey by the Sales Health Alliance unveiled a startling statistic: two in five sales reps struggle with mental health – double that of the general workforce.
-One of the biggest reasons is the shift to remote work environments, pushing sales reps to change routines while still hitting quotas.
+One in three salespeople say mental health in sales has declined over the last two years, according to a recent Salesforce survey.
+One of the biggest reasons is the shift to remote work environments, which pushed sales reps to change routines while still hitting quotas.
 Add in the isolation inherent in virtual selling and you have a formula for serious mental and emotional strain.

-Lori Richardson, founder of sales training company Score More Sales, advises managers to address this head-on.
-She recommends asking reps about their wellbeing during weekly one-on-ones.
+Lori Richardson, founder of sales training company Score More Sales, advises managers to address this head-on by asking reps about their wellbeing during weekly one-on-ones.
 “I like to ask open-ended questions about the past week,” she said.
 “Questions like, ‘How did it go?’ and ‘What was it like?’ are good first steps.
 Then, you need to listen.”

 When the rep is done sharing their reflection, Richardson suggests restating the main points to ensure you’re on the same page.
 If necessary, ask for clarity so you fully understand what’s affecting their state of mind.
 Also, she urges: Don’t judge.
 The level of comfort required for sharing in these scenarios can only exist if you don’t jump to judgment.

 For sales coaching to work, sales managers must earn reps’ trust.
 This allows the individual to be open about performance challenges.
 The best way to start is by sharing personal and professional stories.

 These anecdotes should be authentic, revealing fault and weakness as much as success.
 There are two goals here: support reps with relatable stories so they know they’re not struggling alone, and let them know there are ways to address and overcome challenges.